man freezer

 7. Protect yourself

 It’s tempting to sunbathe in a heatwave to sport a tan.
 Still, the last thing you want is to burn yourself.
 Even if, like this chap, you just want to be Batman.
-Try to avoid the sun at mid-day when it is usually at its hottest.
+Try to avoid the sun at midday when it is usually at its hottest.

-I shop in Superdrug or Boots.
+I shop at Superdrug or Boots.
 Don’t skimp on protecting your face, chest, and arms from the rays of the sun.
-Keep cleansing then moisturising using an SPF filter to protect your skin.
+Keep cleansing, then moisturising using an SPF filter to protect your skin.
 I buy face masks from Superdrug, like the Garnier Moisture Bomb Chamomile Hydrating Face Sheet Mask (£1.99), which will also hydrate and cool the skin.
 Put it in the fridge before applying for extra coolness.

 Michelle Keegan Spot Tie Waist Linen Skater Dress